beyarkay/masters-thesis/src/04_methodology.md

 by observing the columns of the appropriate confusion matrix, and
 \textbf{r}ecall by observing the \textbf{r}ows.

-## Weighted and unweighted averages
+## Weighted and Unweighted Averages

 While precision, recall, and $F_1$-score provide a much more concise representation of a classifier's performance than a confusion matrix, they